lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 All of these are actually quite decent answers.
 Data scientists in different setting definitely do all these things - as a working data scientists, each of these is part of my professional life.
 But in the pre Data Science era, many businesses got along just fine without these things.

 The point of data scientists - the reason we do all the things in the list above - is to use data to _make better decisions_.

+# The mantra of the pragmatic data scientist: "What's the decision?"

+?

 # What does good decision making look like?